saikrishnapotaraboina123-hub/VLSI-VCO-Project/README.md

-# Voltage-Controlled Oscillator (VCO) Using a 5-Stage Ring Oscillator
+# Voltage-Controlled Oscillator (VCO) Using a 5-Stage Ring Oscillator in 180nm CMOS Technology

 ## Project Overview

-This project presents the design and implementation of a Voltage-Controlled Oscillator (VCO) using a 5-stage ring oscillator topology in Cadence Virtuoso.
+This project presents the design and implementation of a Voltage-Controlled Oscillator (VCO) using a 5-stage ring oscillator topology in **180nm CMOS technology** using Cadence Virtuoso.
 The VCO is a fundamental building block in phase-locked loops (PLLs), frequency synthesizers, and clock generation circuits.

 ## Table of Contents